 - Almost half of respondents don’t use direct mail in their marketing mix.
 Those that still do use letters, brochures and 3D promo packages as their most effective formats

-Back to the theme of this post - to get a handle of your marketing metrics - be it lead conversion rates, cost per lead - it's clear that getting your CRM and marketing automation initiatives kicked off and perfected is an objective that needs to be top of the agenda for 2013.
-Check out the survey summary below:
+Back to the theme of this post - to get a handle of your marketing metrics - be it lead conversion rates, cost per lead - it's clear that getting your CRM and marketing automation initiatives kicked off and perfected is an objective that needs to be top of the agenda now.

 Photo credit: Alex Bellink